Updated October 4, 2021.

 - Training-related expenses are for travel, food, and lodging for one person attending the franchisor’s headquarters-based in-person 3-week Franchisee Initial Training (FIT).

-- The franchisor’s Tutoring and Test Prep curricula, eCurricula, and testing materials consist of paper-based material, typically books, and electronic material, all of which you must buy or license before you open.
+- The franchisor’s Tutoring and Test Prep curricula, eCurricula, and testing materials consist of electronic and non-electronic material (typically books), all of which you must buy or license from the franchisor or third parties before you open.

-- Lower and upper estimates include $1,200 and $2,000, respectively, for network wiring and internet connection you obtain from a third party.
+- In addition, you must install network wiring and obtain an internet connection from third parties; lower and upper estimates include $1,200 and $2,000, respectively.
 The higher estimate is for more complex environments, such as with more networked computers.

-- Start-up supplies consist of office and consumable supplies, forms, marketing materials, student workbooks, appointment books, file folders, paper, pens, etc. You buy most of these items from vendors.
+- Start-up supplies consist of office and consumable supplies, forms, marketing materials, student workbooks, appointment books, file folders, paper, pens, etc. You buy some of these items from vendors and some from the franchisor.

 - In addition to spending the minimum advertising requirement, the franchisor recommends you undertake a program of community-based marketing, such as visiting, speaking with, and communicating with school personnel, doctors, psychologists, and merchants.